 For really matted fur

 The best way to prevent tangles is to detangle your guinea pig daily.
-Matted fur can also be deterred this way but it won’t prevent them completely since its common due to long-haired piggies fur to drag along the ground and pick up debris and urine.
+Matted fur can also be deterred this way but it won’t prevent them completely since it’s common due to long-haired piggies fur dragging along the ground and picking up debris and urine.

 Giving your guinea pig a fur cut